openalpr/openalpr/doc/source/web_server.rst

 Virtual Machine Install
 -------------------------

-- Start downloading the latest OpenALPR Virtual Machine.
+- Start downloading the `latest OpenALPR Virtual Machine <http://deb.openalpr.com/downloads/openalpr.ova>`_.
-- Download and install the VirtualBox installer for your operating system.
+- Download and install the `VirtualBox installer <https://www.virtualbox.org/wiki/Downloads>`_ for your operating system.
 The OpenALPR VM will also work with other hypervisors such as VMware, Xen, or HyperV if you prefer to use one of those.
 - Open VirtualBox and choose File → Import Appliance
 - Choose the openalpr.ova file downloaded in step #1
 - Accept the default memory and CPU settings and click "Import"